See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 Let’s say you are in a position where you’re considering a cash advance, which is another term for cash loan: Do you really need a bank account?
 The answer is, “sort of.”
 Let’s explore.

 The relationship between cash advances and bank accounts

-As explained in this article, a cash advance is a type of credit card transaction you can make at an ATM.
+As explained in the OppU article What is a Cash Advance, a cash advance is a type of credit card transaction you can make at an ATM.
 Instead of using your credit card to simply make a purchase, you can use it to receive cash.
 The amount that you withdraw is not given to you for free; it is added to your total credit card balance, similar to when you use the card to make a normal purchase.
 You can learn more about how cash advances work here.